erickveil/erickveil.github.com/_posts/2020-01-30-Test-Post-Please-Ignore.md

 ---
 layout: post
-title: Test Post Please Ignore
+title: How To Finish Projects
 date: 20-01-28 06:00:00 -0800
 categories: SSH, SSHFS, SFTP, Linux, Cloud
 ---

-It's been a while since I've posted, and I'm making sure I'm doing it right.
+It's been a while.
+The thing about being creative is that you don't always have time to get into the meta about writing about being creative.